NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board

 1. Compilation

-On Ubuntu/Debian systems, you can install the toolchain using the package manager:
+On Ubuntu/Debian systems, you can install the dependencies and toolchain using the package manager:

 1.2.
 Downloading Source Codes